Vengeance Hath No Fury

 “Something in my gut is telling me she is hiding something.”

-“Well unfortunately Topek does not possess your intuition for choosing the right friends.
+“Well, unfortunately, Topek does not possess your intuition for choosing the right friends.
 He will not realise something is wrong until it is too late.”

-“Yes and we all know how that ended,” Auzara teased.
+“Yes, and we all know how that ended,” Auzara teased.

 “I suspect that is why we always fought so much when we were together.
 We were like two stags locking antlers.”

 Auzara and Topek used to be partners, but his controlling ways had ended their relationship.
-He did not like her travelling around nor did he like it when other men spoke to her or found her attractive.
+He did not like her travelling around, nor did he like it when other men spoke to her or found her attractive.
 They argued most when Auzara travelled to other kingdoms.
 She liked the freedom to come and go as she pleased, but Topek liked her where he could see her, by his side.
-Auzara found Topek attractive, still did, but his overprotective ways had placed a wedge between them, especially after she had met a Calliston Warrior from the Kingdom of Oberon.
+Auzara found Topek attractive, she still did, but his overprotective ways had placed a wedge between them, especially after she had met a Calliston Warrior from the Kingdom of Oberon.

 Reaching his cabin, Talenka sighed.
-“Knowing Topek as I do the young lady will only be a dalliance.
+“Knowing Topek as I do, the young lady will only be a dalliance.
 He has not been serious about anyone since you.”

 “I know the breakup was hard on him, but it was for the best,” Auzara said as she watched Topek chatting to his mud-covered friend.
 “So where does his new lady friend come from?”